chrisjsewell/chrisjsewell.github.io/ipypublish/index.md

 The **nbpresent** script handles serving [reveal.js](http://lab.hakim.se/reveal-js/#/) slides to a webbrowser.
 To see all options for this script:

 	nbpresent -h

+Note that, for offline use, simply download the lates version of reveal.js [here](https://github.com/hakimel/reveal.js/releases), rename the entire folder to reveal.js and place it in the same folder as the converted .slides.html file.

 Additionally, the [Reveal.js - Jupyter/IPython Slideshow Extension (RISE)](https://github.com/damianavila/RISE) notebook extension offers rendering as a Reveal.js-based slideshow, where you can execute code or show to the audience whatever you can show/do inside the notebook itself!
 Click on the image to see a demo: